Exarchooo/Scrapper-Mr-Magic/README.md

+**Feel free to contribute!
+I don't scrapp anymore nor work in 'IT' community.
+There isn't GUI, so it will be nice if someone do it.**

 Hello dear scrappers!
 With this repository, you can scrape all the sites that match your search in DuckDuckGo.
 The operation of the program is based on the Tor browser.